-Women’s March Organizer Linda Sansour Supports ISIS, Advocate Of Female-Oppressive Sharia Law, Alt-Right Social Media Claims
+Women’s March Organizer Linda Sarsour Supports ISIS, Advocate Of Female-Oppressive Sharia Law, Alt-Right Social Media Claims

 “Muhammad states that the majority of the dwellers of hellfire are women, that women curse frequently and are ungrateful to their husbands, and, famously, that women are ‘deficient in intelligence and religion.'”

-Women’s March organizer Linda Sansour, as a promoter of sharia, must know that these set of Islamic laws seemingly permit grown men to wed and have sexual relations with young girls who’ve not yet reached puberty.
+Women’s March organizer Linda Sarsour, as a promoter of sharia, must know that these set of Islamic laws seemingly permit grown men to wed and have sexual relations with young girls who’ve not yet reached puberty.
 Disturbingly enough, evidence for this reality is not very difficult to find.

 The reason child marriages are a women’s issue is because they most often involve a young, pre-pubescent female tying the knot with a male old enough to be the child’s father.

-Linda Sansour has to know how incompatible sharia law is to women’s rights, not to mention how its values compare to those of the United States Constitution.
+Linda Sarsour has to know how incompatible sharia law is to women’s rights, not to mention how its values compare to those of the United States Constitution.
 But it seems as if those who follow Linda and believe in her message, if they truly are feminists, are grossly ignorant of the truth regarding Sansour and sharia law.

-Is Women’s March organizer Linda Sansour really showing the ISIS signal in that picture, or is this just a big misunderstanding?
+Is Women’s March organizer Linda Sarsour really showing the ISIS signal in that picture, or is this just a big misunderstanding?
 If it wasn’t for her admitted advocacy of sharia law, perhaps it’d be easier for people to believe she wasn’t signifying her allegiance to ISIS, because Islamic terrorism is radical in nature, many believe sharia to be just as extreme.

-Who is Linda Sansour and what are her motivations within the feminist movement and America?
+Who is Linda Sarsour and what are her motivations within the feminist movement and America?

 [Featured Image by Theo Wargo/Getty Images]